2022 National League Wild Card Series: Background

 On March 10, Major League Baseball changed the postseason structure for the first time since 2012, adding a sixth team to the postseason in each league, awarding the top two division winners in each league (seeded by record) to receive a bye into the Division Series, and added a best-of-three Wild Card round hosted by the higher seed.
 The lowest-seeded division winner, and three wild card teams (each seeded according to regular season record), will play in this round.
 The third seed will play the sixth seed, and the fourth seed will play the fifth seed.
 The postseason structure is similar to the temporary format MLB used in 2020 due to the COVID-19 pandemic without first-round byes for the top two seeds.

 The St. Louis Cardinals (93–69) clinched the National League Central, their fourth straight postseason appearance, and their first as the NL Central winner since 2019 on September 27.
 However, they were locked into the third seed as the National League division winner with the worst record.
 They hosted the Philadelphia Phillies (87–75), who was the last team to clinch a postseason berth among the twelve playoff teams and making their first postseason appearance since 2011 on October 3.
 The Phillies won four of the seven match-ups against the Cardinals during the regular season.

 The New York Mets (101–61) clinched a postseason berth, for their first postseason appearance since 2016 on September 19.
 They led the National League East for virtually the entire season, but they lost it on the season's last weekend by a three-game sweep from Atlanta, losing the season series 9–10.
-Consequently, they became the fourth 100-win wild card team following the 106-win 2021 Los Angeles Dodgers, 2001 Athletics and 2018 Yankees.
+Consequently, they became the fourth 100-win wild card team following the 106-win 2021 Los Angeles Dodgers, 102-win 2001 Athletics and 100-win 2018 Yankees.
 They hosted the San Diego Padres (89–73), who clinched their first postseason appearance since 2020, and just the second since 2006, on October 2.
 San Diego won both series against New York, defeating them 2–1 in early June and late July, for a total of 4–2.

 As the top two division winners (seeds by record), the Los Angeles Dodgers (111–51) and Atlanta Braves (101–61) earned a bye and home-field advantage in the NLDS.